j23414/j23414.github.com/index.md

 <br/>
 </p>

-## Downloading publically available scripts
+## Downloading publiclly available scripts

 I try to make scripts publically available to help other bioinformaticians.
 [My GitHub Site](https://github.com/j23414) Please remember to cite me if any of the scripts are useful in your research.